 Did you know that piñatas are actually hundreds of years old, the first piñatas are actually credited to the Chinese back in the 14th century!
 Amazing how this party tradition has stuck around for so many centuries.

 Have the kids make one of these little Unicorn personal piñatas, they can choose to fill them or keep them as decoration.
+Your kids are going to love making these, as much as we all know that they’re gonna love trying to bust them open.

 P.S.
 Check out our new Send a Unicorn Boxes!